 I never get tired of watching The Big Sleep.
 For one thing, the film’s plot is never clear, which begs for multiple views.
 It could be one of the most confusing film-noirs ever made, but the chemistry between Bogart and Bacall almost makes you forget that there is a crime Marlowe wants to solve.
 In fact, the film was re-edited to include more scenes of them together in 1946 to counteract the bad press from Confidential Agent and capitalize on their relationship.
 The new scenes seamlessly fit in the film, even if it makes the plot even more confusing, but the result was a much better film.

 In 1947, the couple made Dark Passage, which was written and directed by future 3:10 To Yuma (1957) director Delmer Daves.
-The film, based on David Goodis' novel, is another noir, which finds the two in San Francisco.
-Bogart plays Vincent Parry, who just escaped from San Quentin.
-He's accused of killing his wife, but as soon as he escapes, he goes on the hunt for the true killer.
+The film, based on David Goodis’ novel, is another noir, which finds the two in San Francisco.
+Bogart plays Vincent Parry, you just escaped from San Quentin.
+He’s accused of killing his wife, but as soon as he escapes, he goes on the hunt for the true killer.

 Dark Passage was acclaimed thanks to Daves’ inventive use of point-of-view.
 For the first third of the film, we never see Bogart’s face, until his character gets plastic surgery.
 However, the knock on the film is that it isn’t Bogart’s finest hour.
 In fact, Bacall, who plays the woman who protects him, blossoms, becoming much more than a pretty face.
 There’s also a fantastic performance by Agnes Moorehead, which helps lift this out of the basement of average noir.